felixfontein/ansible-acme-test/README.md

 ## Usage

-Run `./build.sh` to build the Docker container.
+Run `./build-local-master.sh` to build a local version of the Docker container.
+An “official” build (built with `build.sh`) can be found [on Docker Hub](https://hub.docker.com/r/felixfontein/acme-test-container/).

-Run `./run.sh` to run the tests with this docker container.
+Run `./run.sh` to run the tests with this (local) docker container.

 ## TODO